Kingsman-Service/Programming-Club-Website/README.md

 </p>

 ## Contests :
 Here, user can find the contest details.
-User can register for upcoming contest, read the weekly contest feedbacks and also find details about previous contests arranged by club.
+User can register for upcoming contest, read the weekly contest feedbacks and also find details about previous contests arranged by the club.
 For contest registration, a user must be a member.
 <p align="center">
 <img src="https://github.com/Kingsman-Service/Programming-Club-Website/blob/main/gifs/contest.gif">
 </p>